Boris Johnson and Jeremy Hunt square off in UK prime minister debate | DW | 09.07.2019

 "I'm not going to take anything off the table.
 I think it would be absolutely bizarre at this stage in the negotiations for the UK, yet again, to be weakening its own position."

-However, British lawmakers on Tuesday narrowly approved a measure that they hope will make it harder for the prime minister to suspend, or prorogue, parliament by requiring ministers to make progress reports on Northern Ireland's collapsed executive, thereby keeping parliament in session in the run-up to Brexit day.
+However, British lawmakers on Tuesday narrowly approved a measure that they hope will make it harder for the prime minister to suspend, or "prorogue," Parliament by requiring ministers to make progress reports on Northern Ireland's collapsed executive, thereby keeping the legislature in session in the run-up to Brexit day.

 Crashing out of the EU — with preparation